jaduro/ssmbo_emo2025/README.md

 - TIGON_HOME: path of the Liger source code
 - TIGON_LIB: path to the compiled Liger libraries

-From the existing Liger library the ones needed are Tigon, Json, Csdp and COCO.
-Note that these libraries are provided by the Liger software, and there is no need to compile the COCO library seperately.
+When Liger is compiled, several libraries are created but this project only depends on: Tigon, Json, Csdp and Coco.
+Note that these libraries are provided by the Liger software, and there is no need to compile the COCO library separately.
+Depending on the user system is configured, these paths may need to be edited.

+The Python notebook requires Python (>=3.8) with matplotlib and numpy packages.
+See the requirements.txt file provided.

 ## Compile and Run

-To compile the C++ code with the default parameters type
+Once the above dependencies have been satisfies and the setup is done, the code can be compiled by simply typying:
 ```shell
 make
 ```
-To clear all the compilation objects and also the binary
+If the compilation completes successfully then a binary file, namely./bin/ssmbo_emo2025.exe, is created.
+All the compilation objects including the binary can be deleted by the provide clean to the make command:
 ```shell
 make clean
 ```